mothur/mothur.github.io/_wiki/Analysis_of_coxL_richness_in_relation_to_total_community_richness_across_a_succession_gradient_on_Kilauea_Volcano.md

 ## Rarefaction Analysis: How well were OTUs recovered from each site?

-If you plot the coxL and 16S rRNA gene rarefaction data in the .rarefaction output files, you can see how well the environment was sampled.
+If you plot the coxL and 16S rRNA gene rarefaction data in the

+\.rarefaction output files, you can see how well the environment was sampled.
 I have used my favorite graphing program [Kalaidagraph](https://www.synergy.com) to generate the rarefaction
 curves:

 ![Rarefaction curve for the 16S rRNA gene libraries using an OTU definition of

-0.03](16Srarefaction.jpg "fig:Rarefaction curve for the 16S rRNA gene libraries using an OTU definition of 0.03"){width="350"}
+0\.03](16Srarefaction.jpg "fig:Rarefaction curve for the 16S rRNA gene libraries using an OTU definition of 0.03")
 ![Rarefaction curve for the coxL gene libraries using an OTU definition of

-0.10](coxLrarefaction.jpg "fig:Rarefaction curve for the coxL gene libraries using an OTU definition of 0.10"){width="350"}
+0\.10](coxLrarefaction.jpg "fig:Rarefaction curve for the coxL gene libraries using an OTU definition of 0.10")

 ## Trends in Richness

-For coxL we have done a good job sampling the Bare site (at least at the 0.10 cutoff level), and a little less so for the Edge and Canopy.
+For coxL we have done a good job sampling the Bare site (at least at the

+0\.10 cutoff level), and a little less so for the Edge and Canopy.
 None of the 16S rRNA gene libraries come close to reaching saturation and we would not expect them to given their small size and the vast bacterial richness of terrestrial environments.
 However, because we did sample